vedph/cadmus-migration/docs/filters.md

 - options:
   - `TagOpen`: the opening tag for fragment key.
   - `TagClose`: the closing tag for fragment key.

+## ISO 639 Lookup Filter

+- ID: `it.vedph.renderer-filter.iso639`
+- options:
+  - `Pattern`: the pattern used to identify ISO codes.
+It is assumed that the code is the first captured group in a match.
+Default is `^^` followed by 3 letters for ISO 639-3.
+  - `TwoLetters`: true to use 2-letters codes instead of 3-letters codes.

 ## Markdown Conversion Filter